fabiommendes/sidekick/docs/types/records.rst

 through the trouble of creating a new record type.
 Sidekick offers the :func:`record` and :func:`namespace` functions that do just that.
-Notice that anonymous records are less safe (e.g., you can introduce subtle bugs because it does not know the correct name of all fields) and slightly less efficient than regular record types.
+Notice that anonymous records are less safe (e.g., you can introduce subtle bugs because they do not know the correct name of all fields) and slightly less efficient than regular record types.
 Nevertheless they are a good fit to replace dictionaries in many situations: